percyfal/ratatosk/README.md

   it would be nice to implement validation of the parent task in some way (via interface classes?)

 * `set_parent_task_list` that sets a parent task list.
-Not sure if this is the right way to go; the motivation stems from the fact that if a task is to be run on several targets (e.g. UnifiedGenotyper on sample.bam, sample.clip.bam) the task would only depend on the first file.
+This is currently not used, and I'm not sure if this is the right way to go;
+  the motivation stems from the fact that if a task is to be run on several targets (e.g. UnifiedGenotyper on sample.bam, sample.clip.bam) the task would only depend on the first file.
 EDIT: or would it?
 This is probably more related to giving the task the correct file name, so this configuration option should probably provide a list of 2-tuples of from,to string substitutions.

 ### Program modules ###